Waiting for Albert, at La Scène Parisienne

 More info

-What if you could enjoy the hits from the greatest musicals all in one spectacular show?
-Head to the Folies Bergère from February 13 to 15 to discover Starmusical.
-On the agenda: a grand show filled with the most iconic songs from French and English musicals.
-Get ready to hum along to "The Desire to Love", "The Kings of the World"...> or even "When we arrive in town" alongside 18 singers including Florent Mothe, Louis Delort, Philippe D’Avilla, Nuno Resende, Renaud Hantson, Amalya, and many more.
-Eight dancers and six live musicians will join in to make this the most unforgettable show of the year !
+What if you could enjoy the hits from the biggest musicals all in one incredible show?
+Head over to Folies Bergère from February 13 to 15 to experience Starmusical.
+Get ready for a grand show filled with the most iconic songs from French and English musicals.
+Prepare to hum along to "The Desire to Love", "The Kings of the World"!>, or even "When we arrive in town" alongside 18 singers including Florent Mothe, Louis Delort, Philippe D’Avilla, Nuno Resende, Renaud Hantson, Amalya, and many more.
+Eight dancers and six live musicians will bring everything to life and make you experience the most unforgettable show of the year !

 Voir cette publication sur Instagram